Ph.D. American Studies, George Washington University, 2011

 Conducting research for Seeing a Nation of Immigrants Photographs and the Making of American Identity manuscript.
 Affiliation with the Home and Community Life Division of the National Museum of American History.

-Digital Project Manager, Environmental Defense Fund 2017-present.
+Manager, Digital Product Strategy, Environmental Defense Fund 2017-present.

 - Many Voices, One Nation: Material Culture Reflections on Race and Migration in the United States, co-edited with Margaret Salazar-Porzio.
 Smithsonian Institution Scholarly Press, 2017.